AnywhereSoftware/B4X_Forum_Resources/B4X/Tutorials/Create B4xLib (only 1 easy click)/readme.md

 **Step 3: Update your code**

 1. Add a new class or code module into your project
+2. *Optional:* Add a manifest.txt file
+3. *Optional:* Add a class template with .b4x\_excluded extension
-2. *Optional:* Create a "Snippets" folder and add some code snippets txt files into the folder
+4. *Optional:* Add some code snippets txt files into the "Snippets" folder
-3. *Optional:* Create a manifest.txt file

 **Step 4: Run the macros**